 DELETE THIS SUBSECTION IN ITS ENTIRETY AND REPLACE WITH THE FOLLOWING:

-The accepted quantity of FIBER OPTIC CABLE (72-STRAND) will be paid for at the Contract unit price bid per linear foot, which shall be full compensation for installing the cable and appurtenances, complete in place, and for providing labor, hardware, cable ties, single mode fiber optic cable, lubricant, conductive line locating material, water blocking material, and labeling, all as specified, as shown on the Drawings, and as required by Engineer.
-All materials required to complete the system shall be incidental to the cable including the approval, furnishing, and installation of racks and hooks in pullboxes, for each type installed.
-Payment for the fiber optic cable installation shall also include the cost of all fiber optic termination strips, terminations, and labeling as incidental to the item requiring the work.
+The accepted quantity of FIBER OPTIC CABLE (XX-STRAND) will be paid for at the Contract unit price bid per linear foot, which shall be full compensation for installing the cable and appurtenances, complete in place, and for providing labor, hardware, cable ties, single mode fiber optic cable, lubricant, conductive line locating material, water blocking material, and labeling, all as specified, as shown on the Drawings, and as required by Engineer.
+All materials required to complete the system shall be incidental to the cable including the approval, furnishing, and installation of racks and hooks in T200 vaults, and removing and replacing existing cables, for each type installed.
+Payment for the fiber optic cable installation shall also include the cost of all fiber optic termination strips, splices in existing splice enclosures, terminations, and labeling as incidental to the item requiring the work.
 Testing, warranty, documentation, and spare parts are considered incidental to the item requiring the work.

-All other components of the approved Communications Distribution Cable Assembly (CDCA) and splicing shall be specified and paid under Section 681, “Fiber Optic Splice and Distribution Equipment”.
+All other components of the approved Communications Distribution Cable Assembly (CDCA) and splicing in new splice enclosures shall be specified and paid under Section 681, “Fiber Optic Splice and Distribution Equipment”.
 Testing, temporary connectors for testing, warranty, documentation, training, and spare parts are considered incidental to the item requiring the work.

 The accepted quantity of [FILL IN ITEM DESCRIPTION] will be paid for at the contract unit price of [UNIT] and shall include all materials, equipment and labor required including, but not limited to, [FILL IN] and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.